wiziple/browser-lang/README.md

 ## Inspiration

  - I made `en` and `ko` router to support i18n.
-How do I detect user's preferred language on browser?
+How do I detect user's preferred language in browser?
  - My app only support `en` and `ko` for now.
 What language should I display when `zh` users visit us?
  - I added `fr` router.
 But, how do I handle `fr_FR` and `fr_CA` users as well?